 5. Pick the Right Technology to Enable Journey Orchestration

 Lastly, prioritize technologies that facilitate journey orchestration by supporting enterprise-level journey management programs.
-Sophisticated platforms support both centralized and federated orchestration approaches, as well as provide the means to measure, analyze, manage and collaborate around customer journeys.
+Sophisticated journey orchestration platforms support both centralized and federated orchestration approaches, as well as provide the means to measure, analyze, manage and collaborate around customer journeys.

 Consider your current capabilities and your organization’s goals.
 Evaluate the landscape of orchestration platforms to understand which technology best fills the gaps in your CX tech stack.